Hajós construction: The construction

 Let G and H be two undirected graphs, vw be an edge of G, and xy be an edge of H. Then the Hajós construction forms a new graph that combines the two graphs by identifying vertices v and x into a single vertex, removing the two edges vw and xy, and adding a new edge wy.

 For example, let G and H each be a complete graph K_{4} on four vertices; because of the symmetry of these graphs, the choice of which edge to select from each of them is unimportant.
 In this case, the result of applying the Hajós construction is the Moser spindle, a seven-vertex unit distance graph that requires four colors.

 As another example, if G and H are cycle graphs of length p and q respectively, then the result of applying the Hajós construction is itself a cycle graph, of length p + q − 1.

 Constructible graphs

-A graph G is said to be k-constructible (or Hajós-k-constructible) when it formed in one of the following three ways:
+A graph G is said to be k-constructible (or Hajós-k-constructible) when it's formed in one of the following three ways: